Woodlife – Hatfield Forest Safety and Security updated – September 2021

 Please be aware that our base-camp area may also be used by the National Trust and members of the public.
 Please assist Woodlife staff in keeping the area neat and tidy throughout the course.
 We adhere to a strict “leave no trace” policy when vacating the Forest after a course.
 Please assist by collecting firewood out-with the immediate area to prevent the area becoming barren.

-Parking is at the Lake area car park within the Forest.
+Parking is at the National Trust’s Estate Office car park.
+The car park is locked but is accessible from the main road.
 Neither Woodlife or the National Trust cannot accept liability for any damage to, or theft of or from any vehicle.
 Please ensure that any valuable items at your individual camp areas are secured when you are not present.
 You may leave items with a Woodlife staff member who will be at base-camp for the duration of the course.